 ECM: How feasible is it for private companies to grant their employees a 14th month pay, really?

 Espejo: Feasibility depends on a lot of situations.
 First is the economic status of the country.
 Second is the industry where the company belongs to.
 Third is the size and profitability of the company.
-The economy is doing good but primarily on the SMEs.
+The economy is doing good but primarily on the small and medium enterprises (SMEs).

 Most multinational organizations are reshaping as the global economy is still recovering from 2008 financial crisis and recently the global oil crisis, but the SMEs are flourishing and promising.
 I’m not sure if the SMEs can afford to pay another month every year.
 Some companies in the past year even gave more than 15 months but it was not sustained due to economic crisis and competition.